Recruit the right person

-- confirm the identity, eligibility, and capability of the person you are recruiting
+- confirm the identity, eligibility, suitability, and capability of a person you’re recruiting

 - find out if an applicant has concealed important information or misrepresented themselves.

-Carry out pre-employment checks on everyone you are considering employing, including existing staff changing roles, contractors, and short-term staff.
-Do not skip pre-employment checks because of a person’s background, work experience, or seniority.
+Carry out pre-employment checks on everyone you’re considering employing, including existing employees changing roles, contractors, short-term staff, and secondees.
+Don’t skip pre-employment checks because of a person’s work experience or seniority.

 PERSEC1 - Recruit the right person